 - inhibits the aging of cells and consequently the whole organism, the same is supposed to prolong our life;

 - Relatively late, in 1996, scientists proved that resveratrol inhibits all three stages of cancer in our body: initial, advanced, and progressive.
 This is especially true for cancers of the breast, colon, and esophagus.

 Stuffed Baked Apples With Red Grapes

-In a bowl, mix the filling of ground walnuts, grapes, grated zest, cinnamon, and other spices, pour over with honey and lemon juice, mix well and let the flavors soak.
+In a bowl, mix the filling of ground walnuts, grapes, grated zest, cinnamon, and other spices, pour over with honey and lemon juice, mix well, and let the flavors soak.
 Meanwhile, dig out the seeds from the washed apples.
 Place the filling in the hollowed-out hole and place some grapes on it.
-Preheat the oven to 160 degrees, place the stuffed apples in a fireproof glass or another dish previously greased with butter and bake for about 40 minutes.
-Baked apples are offered hot or cold; also warm with whipped cream or chilled with ice cream.
+Preheat the oven to 160 degrees, place the stuffed apples in a fireproof glass or another dish previously greased with butter, and bake for about 40 minutes.
+Baked apples are offered hot or cold; they can also be warm with whipped cream or chilled with ice cream.

 Peel the vegetables and remove the seeds from the peppers.
 Cut the courgettes in half and dig them out, as well as the tomatoes and onions; we keep the courgettes’ content.
 We also keep the harder stem parts of the chard.